chinapedia/wikipedia.abstract.en/Page/Political_spectrum.md

 Nolan: economic freedom, personal freedom

-Nolan_chart_normal.png]] The Nolan chart was created by libertarian David Nolan.
+]] The Nolan chart was created by libertarian David Nolan.
 This chart shows what he considers as "economic freedom" (issues like taxation, free trade and free enterprise) on the horizontal axis and what he considers as "personal freedom" (issues like drug legalization, abortion and the draft) on the vertical axis.
 This puts left-wingers in the left quadrant, libertarians in the top, right-wingers in the right and what Nolan originally named populists in the bottom.

 Three-axis models

-Revised_NPOV_political_chart.jpgOne alternative spectrum offered by the conservative _American Federalist Journal_[58] accounts for only the "degree of government control" without consideration for any other social or political variable and thus places "fascism" (totalitarianism) at one extreme and "anarchism" (no government at all) at the other extreme.
+One alternative spectrum offered by the conservative _American Federalist Journal_[58] accounts for only the "degree of government control" without consideration for any other social or political variable and thus places "fascism" (totalitarianism) at one extreme and "anarchism" (no government at all) at the other extreme.

 Spatial model